Purchasing Your Leased Vehicle

-The first thing to be aware of, if you are interested in buying your leased vehicle at the end of the lease term, is the residual value of the vehicle.
-Also called lease-end values or the lease-end purchase price, the residual value of your leased vehicle is simply the wholesale value of the car at the end of the lease term.
-This price is set by the company financing the car lease and is an expert guess as to what the car will be worth at the end of the lease term.
+The first thing to be aware of, when buying your leased vehicle at the end of the lease term, is the residual value of the vehicle.
+Also called lease-end values or the lease-end purchase price.
+The residual value of your leased vehicle is the wholesale value of the car at the end of the lease term.
+This price is set by the company financing the car lease.
+It is an expert guess as to what the car will be worth at the end of the lease term.
 It is typically based on expected depreciation, historical demand for that model, and the effect of expected mileage on the car’s value.

 Typically, the cost of your auto lease buyout is based on the residual value and an additional purchase-option fee.
-If you are interested in purchasing your leased vehicle, the best tactic to take is to wait for the leasing company to call you toward the end of the lease and broach the subject of a lease buyout.
+If you are interested in purchasing your leased vehicle, the best tactic to take is to wait.
+Wait for the leasing company to call you toward the end of the lease and broach the subject of a lease buyout.
 From this position, you have a little negotiating power.
 This is when you can ask about purchase incentives.
 For example, you can ask if they would lower the purchase price.
 You could also ask if they would remove or lower the purchase-option fee.
 Asking if they will offer a discount financing deal on the lease-buyout loan is another question you can ask.